tsicroxe/algorithms/README.md

 # algorithms
-Random algorithm practice problems and data structures I'll be updating this over time as a place to practice algorithms and testing
+## Algorithm practice problems and data structures!
+I'll be updating this over time as a place to practice algorithms and testing

-To install required packages
+### To install required packages
 `npm install`

-To run tests
+### To run tests
 `npm test`